desenvolvedorIcotrade/App.bot/blog/_posts/2018-02-20-lockfile-only-updates.md

 ---
 layout: post
-title:  "New feature: only lockfile updates option"
+title:  "New feature: option for lockfile updates only"
 date:   2018-02-20 10:00:00 +0000
 ---